b-lemke98/InSituPy-1/README.md

 ---

-**InSituPy** is developed and maintained by the InSituPy team.
+**InSituPy** is developed and maintained by [jwrth](https://github.com/jwrth).
 We appreciate your feedback and hope this package enhances your in situ transcriptomics analysis experience!